mozilla/libaudit-go/README.md

 To get started see package documentation at [godoc](https://godoc.org/github.com/mozilla/libaudit-go).

+For a simple example of usage, see the [auditprint](./auditprint/) tool included in this repository.

 Some key functions are discussed in the overview section below.

 ## Overview